본문 바로가기

 Pinewoven Keyring Sells for 65,000 Won

-With Apple launching the second generation of its AirTag, a new product that can help travelers locate lost luggage, the prices of Apple accessories are once again drawing attention.
+As Apple has released the new second-generation AirTag, which can also help travelers find lost luggage, the prices of Apple accessories are drawing attention again.

-The new second-generation AirTag is priced at 49,000 won each.
-This coin-sized, button-shaped device attaches to items such as wallets or keys and uses communication with other nearby Apple devices to provide location information.
-The AirTag itself can be placed inside travel bags or even in the soles of shoes without any additional accessories.
+The new second-generation AirTag is priced at 49,000 won per unit.
+It is a coin-sized, button-shaped device that is attached to items such as wallets or keys and uses communication with nearby Apple devices to determine its location.
+The device alone can be placed in items such as travel bags or inside shoe soles.

-However, to attach the AirTag to items like car keys or house keys for tracking, a keyring is required.
-Apple is selling the Pinewoven keyring, which serves as the AirTag case, for 65,000 won.
-An Apple Store representative commented, "While the keyring is not strictly necessary, many people purchase it to attach AirTags to wallets or keys that are frequently misplaced."
+However, to attach an AirTag to items you want to track, such as a car key or house keys, you need a connector ring.
+Apple is selling the FineWoven keyring, which serves as the AirTag case, for 65,000 won.
+A staff member at an Apple Store said, "A keyring is not absolutely necessary, but many people buy it to attach to wallets or keys that they often lose."

-Apple accessories are highly compatible with Apple devices and services, which is a major advantage.
-This is why customers continue to seek out official products despite the high prices.
-The MagSafe card wallet, which attaches to the back of an iPhone case and integrates with Apple services such as Find My, is also priced close to 90,000 won.
+Apple accessories have the advantage of high compatibility because they are integrated with Apple devices and services.
+This is why customers seek genuine products even though they are expensive.
+The MagSafe card wallet that attaches to the back of an iPhone case is also linked to Apple services such as Find My, and is priced close to 90,000 won.

-Among Apple’s accessories, one of the most notable for its high price was a set of four wheels for the Mac Pro, released in 2018 with a price tag of nearly 1 million won.
+Among Apple accessories, one of the most notable products for its high price was the set of four wheels for the Mac Pro, released in 2018 with a price tag approaching 1 million won.

-Last year, controversy arose when Apple collaborated with Japanese designer brand Issey Miyake to release the 'iPhone Pocket,' which was priced in the 200,000 to 300,000 won range.
-Social media consultant Matt Navarra told the BBC, "Such pricing strategies are not new in the world of luxury fashion brands or designer collaborations, but it feels as though Apple is testing the limits of its customers' brand loyalty."
+Last year, the "iPhone Pocket," which Apple released in collaboration with Japanese designer brand Issey Miyake, also stirred controversy with a price point in the 200,000-300,000-won range.
+Social media consultant Matt Navarra said in an interview with the BBC, "This kind of pricing strategy is nothing new in the world of collaborations with luxury fashion brands or designers, but it makes you feel that Apple is testing the limits of consumers' brand loyalty."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.